rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel.md

 **To view multi-factor authentication settings**

+1. Log in to the [Rackspace Cloud Control Panel](https://login.rackspace.com/).

 2. In the upper-right corner of the Cloud Control Panel, click the ***userName*** menu and select **My Profile & Settings**.

 3. In the Security Settings section, select **Enable** for **Multi-factor authentication**.